 Construction Law – This branch of law deals with matters relating to building construction, architecture, engineering and related fields.
 It brings together fields of contract law, commercial law, planning law, employment law and tort and covers a wide range of legal issues and businesses from all areas of the construction process.

-Professional Malpractice — In tort law, this constitutes “instances of negligence or incompetence on the part of a professional” and includes both medical and legal malpractice.
+Professional Malpractice — In tort law, this constitutes “instances of negligence or incompetence on the part of a professional”.

 Licensing & Transaction — A branch of Intellectual Property law based mostly on negotiating relationships and drafting agreeable contracts and negotiating terms between two business entities.
 This project-based branch of law is heavily focused more and more on matters of technology but can also include traditional “cease and desist” work.